ConPaaS-team/conpaas/docs/userguide.rst

 Adding and removing nodes
 -------------------------

-Like all ConPaaS service, the PHP service is elastic: service owner can add or remove nodes.
+Like all ConPaaS services, the PHP service is elastic: service owner can add or remove nodes.
 The PHP service (like the Java service) belongs to a class of web services that deals with three types of nodes: